 These bacteria neutralize the waste of the Betta by converting it to non-lethal organic compounds.
-Said waste would otherwise degrade to toxic Ammonia and Nitrite in the aquarium water which quickly builds up to lethal levels for the fish.
+Said waste would otherwise degrade to toxic Ammonia or Nitrite in the aquarium water which quickly builds up to lethal levels for the fish unless lowered on time.

-In smaller tanks where water volume is limited, it’s absolutely crucial to provide as much bed for beneficial bacteria as possible, because the harmful chemicals can pollute the water in a matter of hours if there’s not enough of that.
+In smaller tanks where water volume is limited, it’s absolutely crucial to provide as much bed for beneficial bacteria as possible.
+That’s because the harmful chemicals can pollute the tank’s water in a matter of hours if there’s not enough bacteria.

 These bacteria mainly inhabit surfaces and the porous media in a filter provides plenty of that.

 Allowing violent fluctuations in dangerous ammonia, produced by the degrading of fish waste, uneaten food, or rotting plant matter, is the most common mistake an entry-level fishkeeper can make.